Advice

 /

 No, LTV is not teen talk or millennial code for 'Let Them Vote' or 'Live Those Values'.
 It's home loan speak for the loan-to-value ratio.
-Need to make sense of this technical term?
-Here's how.
+And with a higher deposit, lower LTV, you get a better home loan.
+Need to make sense of this technical formula?
+Let's unpack it.

 There's a vital factor that homebuyers need to be aware of when they apply for a home loan, and that's the loan-to-value ratio (LTV).
 This little ratio can make all the difference when it comes to banks deciding whether to approve or refuse a home loan application – it's how they measure the mortgage risk.